 Eric is Professor of Anthropology at Wheelock College, Boston, MA, USA (click here for his Wheelock profile).
 He has taught at Wheelock since 2006.
 He is also a Scholar at the Women’s Studies Research Center at Brandeis University, Waltham, MA, USA (profile).
 Additionally, Eric is a Research Scholar and Writer at The Rhodes Project, McAlister Olivarius, London and New York.

 Eric has long-standing interest in the people of Papua New Guinea, especially one community of Iatmul speakers along the middle Sepik River, with whom he has studied for more than 20 years.
 He first conducted fieldwork for two years in the late-1980s, and has returned many times.
-Currently, he is writing a book about Iatmul art and globalization, including the changing environment of the Sepik River (partly due to climate change), focusing on Iatmul traditional and ‘tourist art’ as well as how the Iatmul today ‘decorate; their world through the display of modern images and modern music.
+Currently, he is writing a book about Iatmul art and globalization, including the changing environment of the Sepik River (partly due to climate change), focusing on Iatmul traditional and ‘tourist art’ as well as how the Iatmul today decorate their visual and acoustic world through modern images and modern music.
 The book, in short, will use art and objects as a window onto how Iatmul people understanding their lives amid the changes and upheavals of the past 150 years.
 Eric is also studying other aspects of globalization in Papua New Guinea, including hotels, hotel workers, and Iatmul who live in the capital city, Port Moresby.

 Eric also has long-term interest in Jewish studies.
 He is, in fact, perhaps the only anthropologist today who shifts his research, writings, and public speaking between Jewish Studies and Melanesian Studies.

 As you can see from visiting other pages on this website, I have published four books, numerous scholarly articles and book chapters, delivered scores of conference papers, frequently make public presentations, and write guest columns for newspapers and other public media.